How to Submit?

 M@n@gement publishes articles with a "classic" academic form which have been subject to double-blind peer review.
 They can be empirical or theoretical in nature, but with strong contributions to the literature.

-They could also be literature review articles that focus on a particular literature in the general area of organization studies and strategy, or methodological reviews that must exhibit, in a synthetic and pedagogical manner, a precise methodology.
+They could also be literature review articles that focus on a particular literature in the general area of organization studies and strategy, but that are deeply problematized, present a very strong theoretical contribution, innovative state-of-the-art and research agenda, or methodological reviews that must exhibit, in a synthetic and pedagogical manner, a precise novel methodology.

 Unplugged is a forum for creative, and nontraditional, insights into emerging management practices.
 Contributions to the Unplugged section must lead to the development of new questions, debates and controversies, and/or challenges the lines of thinking within the field.
 Several formats are possible (including "carte blanche", "book reviews and controversy", "journey of researchers", "serendipity and craft").
 The overal aim of this section is to highlight alternative formats and to foster the use of nontraditional and new narrative techniques such as fictions, video, images, and sound.